NetApp/terraform-provider-netapp-ontap/docs/data-sources/volume.md

 - `nas` (Attributes) (see [below for nested schema](#nestedatt--nas))
 - `qos_policy_group` (String) Specifies a QoS policy group to be set on volume
 - `snaplock` (Attributes) (see [below for nested schema](#nestedatt--snaplock))
+- `snapshot_locking_enabled` (Boolean) Whether or not snapshot copy locking is enabled on the volume.
 - `snapshot_policy` (String) The name of the snapshot policy
 - `space` (Attributes) (see [below for nested schema](#nestedatt--space))
 - `space_guarantee` (String) Space guarantee style for the volume
 - `state` (String) Whether the specified volume is online, or not
+- `tags` (List of String) List of tags associated with the volume
 - `tiering` (Attributes) (see [below for nested schema](#nestedatt--tiering))
 - `type` (String) The volume type, either read-write (RW) or data-protection (DP)
-- `snapshot_locking_enabled` (Boolean) Whether or not snapshot copy locking is enabled on the volume

 <a id="nestedatt--aggregates"></a>
 ### Nested Schema for `aggregates`

 Read-Only: